 One difference from other parts of the world is that in Thailand, like in the United Kingdom, you drive on the left side of the road, and the driver's seat is on the right, so if you're visiting from the United States or another country where people drive on the right side of the street, initially this may feel awkward.
 In addition, it's helpful to familiarize yourself with some rules before you set out on the Thai roads.

-- Speed limits: On urban roads, the speed limit is usually 60 kilometers/hour (37 miles/hour).
-Rural roads are 90 kilometers/hour (56 miles/hour), and on the highway, you may drive a maximum of 120 kilometers/hour (75 miles/hour).
+- Speed limits: On urban roads, the speed limit is usually 60 kilometers per hour (37 miles per hour).
+Rural roads are 90 kph (56 mph), and on the highway, you may drive a maximum of 120 kph (75 mph).

-- Seat belts: Drivers and front and rear-seat passengers are required to wear seat belts.
+- Seat belts: Drivers and all passengers are required to wear seat belts.
 Those who don't comply may get a fine.

-- Car seats: In modern taxis or cars, car seats may be able to be properly fitted.
+- Children and car seats: In modern taxis or cars, car seats may be able to be properly fitted.
 Unfortunately, older model cars may not have rear seat belts or the correct setup for attaching a car seat.

 - Aggressive driving: Be aware that there are differences in driving etiquette before you get behind the wheel in Thailand.
 Tailgating and cutting people off is much more common and somewhat acceptable.

-- Drinking and driving: The legal blood-alcohol limit for drivers who have had their license for over five years is 0.5 grams per liter of blood.
+- Alcohol: The legal blood-alcohol limit for drivers who have had their license for over five years is 0.5 grams per liter of blood.
 Those breaking the rules may end up with fines and/or prison time.

-- Cell phone use: Unless you have a hands-free phone, it is illegal to use your mobile phone when driving in Thailand.
+- Cell phones: Unless you have a hands-free phone, it is illegal to use your mobile phone when driving in Thailand.
 Not only are there many things to pay attention to as you drive, but if you are using a phone at the same time, you risk getting a ticket and having your license confiscated.

 - Petrol (gas) stations: Usually an attendant will fill your tank, take your payment, and clean your windscreen if needed.
 Credit or debit cards can be used at the bigger gas stations and in most Thai cities and towns, although in some more rural areas only cash is accepted.